mharty3/mharty3.github.io/_til/git/set-default-editor.md

 ---
-title: 'Set git's default text editor to vs code (git)'
+title: "Set git's default text editor to vs code (git)"
 ---
 Type the following command into the terminal: